AppointmentGuru/AppointmentGuru-Website/help/send-a-client-email.md

 >
 > Dear *clientfirstname*,
 >
 > I've recently started using [AppointmentGuru](https://appointmentguru.co/) to manage my appointments and invoicing.
-In addition to helping me to run my business more efficiently, it will also allow you to manage your appointments with me.
+In addition to helping me run my business more efficiently, it will also allow you to manage your appointments with me.
 >
 > Here is some useful information about AppointmentGuru:
 >
 > 1. If you'd like to use the app to book appointments with me, you can find it on [getapp.guru](http://www.getapp.guru/).
 > 2. Alternatively, appointments can be made via my website: *website URL*.
-> 3. Once your appointments are made, you can expect reminders a day before the appointment.
+> 3. Once your appointments are made, you can expect a reminder 24-hours before the appointment.
-> 4. You'll be able to reschedule your appointment yourself, as well as view any paid or outstanding invoices.
+> 4. You'll be able to reschedule your appointment yourself, as well as view any paid or outstanding invoices in the mobile app.
 > 5. Your information will be kept safe and secure on the AppointmentGuru platform.
 >
 > AppointmentGuru is a South African startup, if you have any questions or suggestions, feel free to [contact them](mailto:support@appointmentguru.co).